This post may contain affiliate links. Please read our Disclosure Policy for details.

-- Pour the mixture, in the prepared pan, fill until 3/4, and bake for about 30 minutes, at 180° C (356° F) oven, or until the Génoise cake is golden.
+- Pour the mixture, into the prepared pan, fill until 3/4, and bake for about 30 minutes, at 180° C (356° F) oven, or until the Génoise cake is golden.
 You can check, using a knife.

 - Remove from the mold, and leave to cool down over a rack.
 Cut in half, and fill with buttercream, Chantilly cream, or jam.
 Decorate as you wish, with fresh fruits or sugar paste.

 La Dorure’s Notes: